Zheng He: Cultural influence

-Despite the official neglect, the adventures of the fleet captured the imagination of some Chinese with some writing novelizations of the voyages, such as the Romance of the Three-Jeweled Eunuch in 1597.
+Despite the official neglect, the adventures of the fleet captured the imagination of some Chinese with some writing novelisations of the voyages, such as the Romance of the Three-Jeweled Eunuch in 1597.

 On his travels, Zheng He built mosques and also spread the worship of Mazu.
 He apparently never found time for a pilgrimage to Mecca but sent sailors there on his last voyage.
 He played an important part in developing relations between China and Islamic countries.
 Zheng He also visited Muslim shrines of Islamic holy men in the Fujian.

 In modern times, interest in Zheng He has revived substantially.
 In Vernor Vinge's 1999 science fiction novel A Deepness in the Sky, an interstellar society of commercial traders in human space are named the Qeng Ho, after the admiral.
 The expeditions featured prominently in Heather Terrell's 2005 novel The Map Thief.
 For the 600th anniversary of Zheng He's voyages in 2005, China Central Television produced a special television series, Zheng He Xia Xiyang, starring Gallen Lo as Zheng He.
 He is also mentioned in part of the main storyline of the first-person shooter game Far Cry 3.
 The Star Trek series Picard further featured an advanced starship named USS Zheng He.
 There was even a US Navy boat that was acquired for picket duty during World War II that was named Cheng Ho by its previous owner.
-In Civilization VI, Zheng He is a 'great admiral' unit that grants bonuses to trade and naval combat.